vga101/gaiasky/docs/Graphics-settings.rst

 scene and makes it look better.
 However, it does not come free of cost, and usually has a penalty on the frames per second (FPS).
 There are four main options, described below.

+Find more information on antialiasing in the :ref:`performance-antialiasing` section.

 **No Antialiasing**